noiseprotocol/noise_spec/noise.md

  * **`DH(privkey, pubkey)`**: Executes the Curve25519 function.
-If the function detects an invalid public key, the output may be set to all zeros or any other value independent from the private key.
+If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.

 8.2.
 The 448 DH parameters
 --------------------------